 The first place to start your SEO campaign is on your own webpages.
 Existing content needs to be Search Engine Optimized.

-Following are 4 main elements of effective On Page SEO:
+Following are four main elements of effective On Page SEO:

 1. Quality Content

 Quality, relevant website content is the fuel that drives your SEO strategy.
-More than any other feature of your website, search engines look at the content.
+More than any other feature on your website, search engines focus on the content.
 For the benefit of their users, search engines try to find the best and most useful content for any given set of keywords.
 Your audience is both the potential customer and the search engines.

-Users will also recognize good content and most likely will share it with friends, further spreading your brand and message – at no extra cost to you.
+Users will also recognize good content and most likely share it with friends, further spreading your brand and message at no extra cost.
 Try to create content that is not just pitching your products or services, but provides truly relevant and useful information to your prospects and customers to help them solve their problems.

 Your website needs to be dynamic so both visitors and search engines keep coming back.
-New fresh content needs to be added on a regular basis and you need to provide regular updates to social networks and other off page media.
+New, fresh content needs to be added on a frequent basis, and you need to provide regular updates to social networks and other off page media.
 If you can’t write good content yourself, you need to hire a content marketing specialist or outsource the task.

-The longer and more descriptive your chosen keyword is, the more targeted it is or narrower the results are.
+The longer and more descriptive your chosen keyword is, the more targeted or narrower the results are.
 A short keyword produces broader results.
 Keywords that work are really phrases.
-Most of the keyword phrases you should deal with are 2 to 5 words long.
-For Example – car dealer San Diego, CA.
+Most of the keyword phrases you should deal with are two to five words long.
+For example, car dealer San Diego, CA.